Tips for Buying a Home for Sale by Owner

 - Determine who pays for what.
 There are no set rules here.
 Who pays for which fees is negotiable.
 Figure out who will pay for transfer taxes, escrow, and title fees.
 If you're an excellent negotiator, all the better.
-This is probably something you can take care of on your own.
+You can probably take care of this on your own.

 - When will you take possession?
 Specify when the seller will hand you the keys and you'll take possession of the property.
 It's acceptable in some parts of the country to expect possession on the day of closing.
 In other areas, possession is given the day after closing to give the seller time to move.

 About That Home Inspection

 Always get a home inspection by a reputable home inspector.
 Too many deals go south when a bad home inspector is involved.
 Ask for credentials and ask the inspector whether she belongs to an association, then follow up on both to confirm.

 You have a few options if major problems are found with the inspection.
 You can ask the seller to:

 - Fix the problem, but bear in mind that he's not required to hire the best contractor available or ensure that a quality job is done.
 And many contracts specify that the property is being sold "as is," so check yours.
 In this case, the seller is not required to fix anything.

 - Credit you the money to hire your own contractor after closing.
 This amount will apply toward your closing costs.
 But whatever you do, don't state in an addendum that the credit is for repairs.